-The DSR arrangements will be reformed in the following areas:
+The DSR arrangements for daily metered Consumers will be reformed in the following areas:

-- The timings and content of the DSR Options procurement tender process; - How the process of exercise of a DSR Option works, including how the 'starting point' for demand reduction • is determined; - Enable Class 2 Consumers to contract directly with NGT for DSR Options; • - Amend the credit rules for Consumer DSR; . - Amend liabilities for failure to deliver when a DSR Option is exercised.
+- The timings and content of the DSR Options procurement tender process; - How the process of exercise of a DSR Option works, including how the 'starting point' for demand reduction is determined; - Enable Class 2 Consumers to contract directly with NGT for DSR Options; and - Amend the credit rules for Consumer DSR.; - Amend liabilities for failure to deliver when a DSR Option is exercised.

-A separate Modification is being raised in parallel which will seek to deliver the concept of aggregation into Gas DSR arrangements.
+A separate Modification is being raised in parallel which will seek to deliver the concept of aggregation into Gas DSR arrangements for daily metered consumers.